 The District will comply with procedures required under FMLA regarding notification of eligibility, rights, and responsibilities.
+If the employee is not eligible, the District will provide a reason for ineligibility.
 The District will provide written notice to an employee if leave is designated as FMLA leave based on employment status and the reason for leave.
 The employee will be provided this notice within five (5) business days of the District receiving sufficient information to make an eligibility determination.
 If ascertainable, the notice will notify the employee of the time that will be counted against the employee's FMLA leave allotment.

-The District may require an employee requesting FMLA leave to submit a timely, complete, and sufficient medical certification to support a request for FMLA leave due to the employee's own serious health condition.
+The District may require an employee requesting FMLA leave to submit a timely, complete, and sufficient medical certification to support a request for FMLA leave or periodic recertification supporting the need for leave due to the employee's own serious health condition.
 If requested, a response is required to obtain or retain the benefit of FMLA protections.
 Failure to submit a timely, complete, and sufficient certification may result in discipline, up to and including termination of employment or in a denial of an FMLA request.
 At least 15 calendar days will be provided to the employee to obtain a sufficient and complete certification.
 Certifications that are incomplete will be required to be updated as permitted by and within the timelines allowed under the law.

 The District will apply all appropriate paid leave to an FMLA absence.
 Upon the exhaustion of applicable paid leave during a period of FMLA leave, the remaining FMLA-qualifying absences will be unpaid.
+When an employee's absence meets the criteria to be FMLA-qualified, the District will designate such absence as FMLA leave, even if the employee has not requested it be designated or does not want it to be designated as FMLA leave and/or the leave is paid or unpaid.
 If the employee is absent due to an injury/illness that is designated as a Workers' Compensation related issue that would also qualify as a serious health condition under FMLA, the absence will also be designated as an FMLA absence.
 The District may designate FMLA leave retroactively.
-When both spouses are employed by the District, eligible for FMLA leave, and wish to take FMLA leave for the same qualifying event, the leave will be limited to a total of 12 workweeks during a 12-month period between the two spouses for the relevant qualifying event.
+When both spouses are employed by the District, eligible for FMLA leave, and wish to take FMLA leave for the same qualifying event (either birth and bonding with newborn, placement and bonding of child for adoption or foster care, or care of a parent with a serious health condition), the leave will be limited to a total of 12 workweeks during a 12-month period between the two spouses for the relevant qualifying event.
 The total taken by an individual employee will count against the individual employee's 12 workweek availability, should a separate FMLA qualifying event arise during the applicable 12-month period.
+Eligible spouses who work for the District are also limited to a combined total of 26 workweeks of leave in a single 12-month period to care for a covered servicemember with a serious injury or illness if each spouse is a parent, spouse, son or daughter, or next of kin of the servicemember.
+When spouses take military caregiver leave as well as other FMLA leave in the same leave year, each spouse is subject to the combined limitations.